lukaszliniewicz/Pandrator/README.md

 Contributions, suggestions for improvements, and bug reports are welcome.
 Please refer to the contributing guidelines for more information.

 ## Tips
 - You can find a collection of voice sample for example [here](https://aiartes.com/voiceai).
-They are intended for use with ElevenLabs, so you will need to pick an 8-12s fragment and save it as 22050khz mono .wav usuing for example Audacity.
+They are intended for use with ElevenLabs, so you will need to pick an 8-12s fragment and save it as 22050khz mono `.wav` usuing Audacity, for instance.
 - You can find a collection of RVC models for example [here](https://voice-models.com/).

 ## To-do